kyleFortuin2709/SuperDuperTeam2/README.md

 # Super Duper Team 2 Best Practices

 Ensure you read through and understand the documentation before starting any development work.
-The intent of this document is to cover the standard practices the group follows for the C# programming languages and also a guide to setting up and installing all the tools needed to run the project.
+The intent of this document is to cover the standard practices the group follows for the C# programming language and also a guide to setting up and installing all the tools needed to run the project.
 An effort should be made at all times to adhere to these practices.

 ## IDE
 ### Installation